geobotsar81/moviedb/README.md

 -   Created Edit Movie component in Pages, for editing a movie.
 Added update functionality
 -   Added delete movie functionality.
 -   Added search and sort capabilities in Welcome component
+-   Created Policy for movies and registered in AuthServiceProvider.
+Connected with Edit, Update and Delete movie

 ## Files location